-Helios Herrera is a Professor in the Department of Economics at University of Warwick, UK and Director of the Political Economy Programme at CEPR.
+Helios Herrera is a Professor in the Department of Economics at University of Warwick, UK, Director of the Political Economy Programme at CEPR and Visiting Professor at the LSE.
 His research interests are in political economy, broadly defined.
-His recent research agenda focuses on economic populism and on fake news.
-His past contributions have been on electoral systems and voter participation, on the micro side; on political distortions of optimal policies, on the macro side.
+His recent research agenda focuses on economic populism, identity politics and fake news.

-He holds a PhD in Economics (2002) from New York University and a B.A. in Physics (1996) from Pavia, Italy.
+Helios holds a PhD in Economics from New York University (NYU) and a B.A. in Physics from Pavia, Italy.
+He previously held academic positions at ITAM in Mexico City, at SIPA Columbia University, at HEC Montreal and at PUC-Rio.

 VoxEU Column